Monday, September 9, 2019

 It is far too young an age to feel the weight of injustice crushing down upon those still-developing shoulders.

 I have to believe there is hope.
-And I need my daughter to believe it, too.
+And I need my child to believe it, too.

 "Because you get it, sweetie.
 You understand things that a lot of other people don't -- like that everyone deserves support, and respect, and dignity.
 You understand that true inclusion benefits everyone.
 You understand that injustice is all around, and that even though some people mean well, their actions or beliefs are often hurting others.